-In the 1976 movie Network, Howard Beale, is a floundering news anchor who goes on a tangent on live television to rouse the citizenry from apathy.
-He initiates the first step for much needed change in unemployment, inflation, national and international politics and crime, including economic crime, by lighting a fire in people’s bellies to get angry.
-This isn’t unlike today’s politics and new economy.
+In the 1976 movie Network, Howard Beale is a floundering news anchor who goes on a tangent on live television to rouse the citizenry from apathy.
+He initiates the first step for much-needed change in unemployment, inflation, national and international politics and crime, including economic crime, by lighting a fire in people’s bellies to get angry.
+This isn’t unlike today’s politics and the new economy.

 Beale says, “Things have got to change.
 But first, you’ve gotta get mad!
 You’ve got to say, ‘I’m mad as hell, and I’m not going to take this anymore!’”
 He acknowledges for anything to get better, it starts with us.

 Finding the power within ourselves

 Worthwhile change almost always comes from us.
 The Law of Attraction says that our positive and negative thoughts and actions transmit corresponding positive and negative thoughts and actions that reverberate back to us.
 This gives each of us the profound power to control our own destiny.

 The first step to change a negative situation into a positive one is to first think about a positive alternative.
 Napoleon Hill said, “The starting point of all achievement is desire.”

 The responsibility that the Law of Attraction puts on us is accountability.
 The rich and powerful take pride in being self-made.
 They boast of their accomplishments.
 They own their results.
 On the contrary, many who are not rich and powerful often fault someone or something else for their results.

 While neither is 100% accurate, there is much to be said for how our thoughts and actions today affect our tomorrow.
 Religions throughout history, including Christianity, Buddhism and Taoism have taught in one form or another that “energy flows where attention goes”.
 What we focus on becomes our reality.